dgee26/INF141/README.md

 Left to do:

-  - Connect to information gather by crawler to other created methods
+  - Optimization
-  - Print answers to file correct formatting
+  - Write answers in answer.txt
-  - Check for only subdomains
+  - Identify subdomains
   - Testing
-  - Uses Crawler.java